TAIFA-FIALA/taifa-fiala/ai-guides/RSS-feeds.md

-Here are several suitable RSS feeds and sources for AI funding opportunities and technology development in Africa:
+Here are several suitable RSS feeds and sources for AI intelligence feed and technology development in Africa:

 1. ICTworks – Funding & AI Opportunities